White supremacist Eugene Terreblanche was bludgeoned and stabbed at his farm

 The trial began in October.

-Police charged Mahlangu and a 16-year-old in the death.
-It was not immediately clear what sentence the minor got.
+Police have charged Chris Mahlangu, 29, and a 16-year-old in the death.

 The AWB is best known for trying to block South Africa’s effort to end apartheid.
 The group used terrorist tactics in a bid to stall the country’s first all-race vote in 1994, killing more than 20 people in a wave of bombings on the eve of the elections.